amalinaaziz/demo/README.md

-#Demo
+#Version Control System

-hello world
+hello world.

-this is a test repository on using version control system GIT with Github :)
+I'm Amalina and this is a test repository on using version control system GIT with Github :)

 I am more familiar with bitbucket but this works pretty much the same!